 Tammy Pettigrew (08:01):

-Um, yeah, kids know when you’re lying to them, especially my children.
-Um, when it comes to any question that they ask about childbirth, pregnancy, they know when I’m not telling the truth.
-So, uh, I knew that this was something that I would rather be open about it and honest instead of kind of lying to them.
-It’s not very healthy dynamic dynamic between parent and child.
+Yeah, kids know when you’re lying to them, especially my children.
+When it comes to any question that they ask about childbirth and pregnancy, they know when I’m not telling the truth.
+So, I knew that this was something that I would rather be open about it and honest instead of kind of lying to them.
+It’s not a very healthy dynamic between parent and child.

 Alex Halperin (08:25):

-You would it be fair to say like a, a fairly affluent mill you in orange County?
+Would it be fair to say that you live in a fairly affluent milieu in orange County?

 Tammy Pettigrew (08:32):

 What kind of conversations are you having with other parents?